What is jojoba oil?

 - Remove the bandage and check the skin underneath.
 If there’s no sign of hives, redness, or irritation, you’re in the clear.

 The way you use jojoba oil depends on your desired result.
 You can use it as a lip balm to soothe dry, cracked lips, or you can apply it all over your face before bed as an anti-aging serum.

-You may also mix jojoba oil with other natural acne-fighting ingredients into a DIY mask treatment to improve acne.
+In brief, you may also mix jojoba oil with other natural acne-fighting ingredients into a DIY mask treatment to improve acne.

-Jojoba oil is safe to use around your eye area, unlike most other ingredients, which makes it a popular makeup remover for oil-based makeup.
+So, Jojoba oil is safe to use around your eye area, unlike most other ingredients, which makes it a popular makeup remover for oil-based makeup.

 Potential side effects and risks

 Since jojoba oil is hypoallergenic, it’s generally consider safe to apply topically.